nyu-cso-005-fa19/hw03-sol/README.md

 ea 5f db 44 87 00 02
 ```

-Here the final `02` indicates that only the first 2 bits of the preceding byte
+Here the final byte `02` indicates that only the first 2 bits of the
-`00` are still part of the encoding (these are the final two bits of
+preceding byte `00` are still part of the encoding (these are the
-the code `1100` for the terminating newline character in the input.
+final two bits of the code `1100` for the final newline character in
+the input.

 Note that the output generated by your implementation may differ from
 the above as it depends on how the generated code tree looks